Frequently Asked Questions – CanExport SMEs

 Preparing an application

 I am having technical issues with the application site or have forgotten my password.
-Whom do I contact?
+Who should I contact?

-Our online platform is not compatible with some versions of Internet Explorer.
-Please select a different browser.
-If you are still having problems or need help resetting your password, contact Fluid Review (firstname.lastname@example.org).
+If you are having technical problems or need help resetting your password, contact NRC-IRAP (NRC.CanExport.CNRC@nrc-cnrc.gc.ca).

 When can I expect a decision?

-We encourage you to submit a completed application at least 60 business days in advance of the first proposed activity’s start date.
-Applicants whose activities are scheduled to commence in less than 60 business days risk being refused funding for those activities.
+We encourage you to submit a completed application at least 60 business days before the first proposed activity’s start date.
+Applicants whose activities are scheduled to begin in less than 60 business days risk being refused funding for those activities.

-If your project is approved, expenses will be eligible on the start date specified in your funding agreement.
+If your project is approved, expenses will be eligible from the start date specified in your funding agreement.
 The program does not reimburse expenses incurred prior to a project’s start date.
-There will be no exceptions.
+There are no exceptions.

 Please note that the project start date is adjusted based on the date your completed application is submitted:

-- If submitting from April 1 to December 14, the project start date will be backdated to the day application was submitted.
+- If submitting between April 1 and December 14, the project start date will be the day your application was submitted.

-- If submitting from December 15 to March 31, the project start date will be postdated to April 1.
+- If submitting from December 15 to March 31, the project start date will be April 1 of the following government fiscal year.